-- Lack of varied housing options available to meet residents' needs at all stages of life. - There is a lack of special needs housing (elderly, handicapped, etc.) in the community. - An inventory of public and private land available for the development of future housing would make it easier for land to be developed. - Lack of local ordinances or regulations that provide at least one or more areas that allow mixes of residential and commercial uses. - Code enforcement is not adequate to prevent substandard housing. - Lumpkin has a substantial number of older houses.
+- Lack of varied housing options available to meet residents' needs at all stages of life. - Promote in-fill development and do an inventory of vacant lots and the size of those lots. - Amend zoning regulations that allow at least one or more areas of town that allow mixes of residential and commercial uses. - Lumpkin has a substantial number of beautiful older houses in need of repair.
 These houses should be inventoried and protected if possible.

-- Existing structures suitable for conversion to affordable or subsidized housing are not being redeveloped.
+- Lumpkin has a building inspector/code enforcement officer. - Existing structures suitable for conversion to affordable or subsidized housing are not being redeveloped.
 Incentives to redevelop these properties are available; however, existing property owners and potential developers are possibly not aware of them.
 A community education campaign is needed to make them aware of these incentives. - There is a lack of affordable or subsidized housing in the community.
 When jobs are created in the community, often workers from outside Lumpkin are employed.
 Because of the lack of housing, people do not relocate to Lumpkin, but commute to their job, making job creation less of a benefit for the city. - New residential uses are not allowed in the Central Business Districts. - In the past, the City of Lumpkin had active housing rehabilitation programs.
-These programs need to be reactivated and provide the following: - Maintenance, enhancement or rehabilitation programs - Incentives programs for affordable infill housing - o Readily available home-buyer education programs.
+These programs need to be reactivated and provide the following: - o Maintenance, enhancement, or rehabilitation programs - o Incentives programs for affordable infill housing - Readily available home-buyer education programs.